 4. Utilising Modern Training Tools

 The use of modern training tools can greatly enhance the learning experience.
 Interactive e-learning modules, virtual reality scenarios, and simulation-based training can provide practical, hands-on experience without the associated risks.
-These tools can help staff better understand and retain safety procedures, particularly useful in high-pressure environments.
+These tools can help staff better understand and retain safety procedures, which are particularly useful in high-pressure environments.

 5. Monitoring and Evaluating Effectiveness